tbogaert/ovs-org/www.openvstorage.org/content/doc/vpools.md

 -   Read Speed: The current read speed from the Storage Backend.
 -   Write Speed: The current write speed to the Storage Backend.

+The Configuration details for a vPool are
+-   Cache Strategy: Cache on Read or Cache on Write
+-   Deduped mode: Deduped or Non-Deduped.
+When set to deduped all vDisks will be using a deduped read cache per Storage Router.
+On the individual vDisk page you can change the setting so the volumes becomes non-deduped and has its own cache.
+When the vPool setting is set to Non-Deduped all vDisks will have their own cache location.
+In this case it will not be possible to overrule this setting on the vDisk detail page.
+-   SCO Size: The size of the Storage Conatiner Objects (a collection of writes) which gets stored on the Backend.
+-   Write Buffer: The amount of data that can be in the DTL but not available in the Backend.
+-   DTL mode: The way new writes are stored in the Distributed Transaction Log (DTL).
+The DTL is making sure that you don't have data loss when a host goes down.
+The DTL of a volume is configured on another host as where the volume is running and contains the outstanding writes (writes which are not yet on the backend).
+Every write to the write buffer (local SSDs) of a volume also gets transferred to the DTL on another host.
+This transfer can be disabled (no DTL), synchronously or asynchronously.
+-   DTL Transport: Displays whether the vPool is using RDMA or standard TCP to transfer the DTL data.

+These setting will be by default applied to all vDisks.
+The settings can be changed on the individual vDisk Detail pages.

 ### vPool Actions

 #### Add a vPool